Akishima, Tokyo: Climate

-Akishima has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Akishima has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Akishima is 13.9 °C. The average annual rainfall is 1998 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.4 °C, and lowest in January, at around 2.5 °C.

 Demographics

-Per Japanese census data, the population of Akishima has increased steadily for a century.
+Per Japanese census data, the population of Akishima has increased steadily over the past century.

 History

 The area of present-day Akishima was part of ancient Musashi Province, and a center for sericulture.
 In the post–Meiji Restoration cadastral reform of July 22, 1878, the area became part of Kitatama District in Kanagawa Prefecture.
 Haiji, Nakagami, and Sotoyatsu villages were created on April 1, 1889, with the establishment of the modern municipalities system.
 The entire district was transferred to the control of Tokyo Metropolis on April 1, 1893.
 The latter two villages merged on January 1, 1928, to form Shōwa Village.
 Following the dedication of Tachikawa Airfield, which was established in 1922, the surrounding area developed in the 1930s with large-scale munitions factories for aircraft manufacturing for the Imperial Japanese Army.

 Shōwa was elevated to town status on January 1, 1941, and through merger with the village of Haiji on May 1, 1954, became the city of Akishima.
 The name comes from the kun'yomi of the first kanji in the name of the former town of Shōwa, and the on'yomi of the second kanji in the name of the former village of Haijima.